 With dedicated bike tracks and an impressive network of on-road bike lanes, it's so simple to ride around Melbourne and take in its many magnificent sites.
 The City of Melbourne is committed to improving end-of-trip facilities and paths to assist cyclists and encouraging more cycling.

 The TravelSmart map provides information on cycling paths, the low-down on bike lanes, where to park your bike and more.
-Download the TravelSmart map or pick one up at the Melbourne Visitor Centre.
+Download the TravelSmart map or pick one up at a visitor hub.

 Before taking to the street, update yourself on the road cycling code of conduct, road rules and traffic regulations.